keithalewis/math/op.md

 European _option valuation_ involves calculating the expected value of the _option payoff_ as a function of the _underlying_ at _expiration_.
 _Greeks_ are derivatives of the _value_ with respect to _model parameters_.
-This short note derives formulas for these using any underlying distribution that is positive.
+This short note derives formulas for these using any positive underlying distribution.

 Let $Y$ be the (random) value of the underlying at option expiration.
 Any positive random variable $Y$ can be parameterized using the _forward_ $f$